-Stretching from central London to the M25 at Hillingdon in the west and Harrow in the north, North West Thames Foundation School has always been one of the most competitive deaneries.
+Stretching from central London to the M25 at Hillingdon in the west and Harrow in the north, North West London Foundation School has always been one of the most competitive deaneries.
 This is in part due to the attraction of working in some of the prestigious tertiary hospitals that call it home, and also because of the guarantee of being able to live in London for both years.

 A Doctor’s Experience

-“I picked North West Thames Foundation School as I wanted the opportunity to live and work in London whilst in my early twenties, and experience city life.
+“I picked North West London Foundation School as I wanted the opportunity to live and work in London whilst in my early twenties, and experience city life.
 I felt that NWTFS was a good deanery as it is quite small and so I could live in the same place for the 2 years.
 I chose to spend the first year in a district general hospital, and my second in an inner-city hospital.
 I think it’s good to do it this way around.
 My first hospital was small and friendly so I felt I could settle in easily, and there were lots of opportunities to learn to be more independent.

 Based on the geographical location of my hospitals, I chose to live in Willesden Junction.
 Although not particularly gentrified, it has fantastic transport links with both the Overground and Bakerloo lines, and the rent is reasonable.
 I cycle to work and I have found that this is a cheap, fast, and easy way to get around.
 I would bear this in mind – not only will it take longer to get places by car, but you will likely have to pay to park outside your home, at work, and may even have to pay a congestion charge.